 Adalaine Holton (2007), Associate Professor of Literature; Ph.D., M.A., University of California, Santa Cruz; B.A., University of Maryland; comparative American literature, U.S. ethnic studies, theories of race, gender, class, and sexuality.

-Lisa Honaker (1995), Professor of Literature; Ph.D., Rutgers, The State University; B.A., University of Illinois, Chicago; 19th century women writers; gender and literature.
+Lisa Honaker (1995), Interim Dean of the School of Arts and Humanities, Professor of Literature; Ph.D., Rutgers, The State University; B.A., University of Illinois, Chicago; 19th century women writers; gender and literature.

 Kristin J. Jacobson (2005), Associate Professor of Literature; Ph.D., The Pennsylvania State University; M.A., University of Colorado, Boulder; B.A., Carthage College; 20th - and 21st -century American literature and culture, popular culture, feminist theory and pedagogy, environmental and geographic approaches to literature, ecofeminism.

-Janice Joseph (1989), Distinguished Professor of Criminal Justice; Ph.D., M.A., York University, Canada; B.A., University of West Indies; women and criminal justice.
+Janice Joseph (1989), Distinguished Professor of Criminal Justice; Ph.D., M.A., York University, Canada; B.A., University of West Indies; violence agaisnt women; women and criminal justice.

 Adeline Koh (2010), Assistant Professor of Literature; Ph.D., M.A., University of Michigan at Ann Arbor; B.A., University of Melbourne, Australia; 20th-century British literature, postcolonial and anglophone literature, Southeast Asian literature, international feminism, film and visual culture, digital humanities.